-The power source is also something to think about.
+Power source is also something to think about.
 Wired cameras are vulnerable to power outages, so be sure to plan ahead about what you’ll do if your business loses power.
 Wireless security cameras have unique power supply needs as well.
-If you opt for solar-powered wireless security cameras, you have to monitor the amount of sun the cameras are exposed to in order to verify that they’re getting enough of a charge.
+If you opt for solar-powered wireless security cameras, you have to monitor the amount of sun they are exposed to in order to verify that they’re getting enough of a charge.
 If they’re battery-powered, create a regular schedule to check and replace batteries before the die so that you don’t accidentally end up with dead cameras.

-Depending on the nature of your business, you may have a need or maximum security within your security camera system.
+Depending on the nature of your business, you may have a need for maximum security.
 If that’s the case, wired cameras are more likely to meet your needs since they are almost always set up on a closed loop.
-That means it will be nearly impossible for your cameras to be hacked or influenced by an outside party; the only way to interfere with a closed-loop system is by cutting the cords, which will quickly alert system monitors.
+That means it will be nearly impossible for your system to be hacked or influenced by an outside party; the only way to interfere with a closed-loop system is by cutting the cords, which will quickly alert system monitors.